Oxford & the Royal Palaces along the River Thames

 -

-The River Thames threads its way serenely through sleepy rural villages, pretty landscapes and through the heart of bustling historic towns such as Oxford and Windsor.
-Royalty and history beckon, whilst water meadows, old inns, wildlife and weirs lead you on through your adventures.
+The River Thames threads its way serenely through sleepy, rural villages, pretty landscapes, and through the heart of bustling historic towns including Oxford and Windsor.
+Royalty and history beckon, whilst water meadows, old inns, wildlife, and weirs lead you through your adventures.

-The tranquil river path provides the route for much of this trip - we love it because it is flat and traffic free.
-The itinerary is relaxed and includes several optional river boat trips with bikes aboard.
+The tranquil river path guides the route for much of this trip - we love it because it is flat and traffic-free.
+The itinerary is relaxed and includes several optional riverboat trips with bikes aboard.
 What a great way to discover the sights and smells of quintessential England!

 Highlights